woodruffw/screenfetch-c/README.md

 #### Dependencies:
 screenfetch-c only relies on libraries that come on virtually every system.

 * On Linux and Solaris, libX11 is required.
+In most package managers, this is listed as libX11-dev.

 * On Windows, the WinAPI is required (duh).